issalig/toshiba_air_cond/README.md

 # Message types

-There are two different status messages sent fro master: normal and extended.
+There are two different status messages sent from master: normal and extended.
 Opcode for both is 81 Extended has two extra bytes, one could be some temperature? and other is always E9 in my experiments.

 Normal status